Charles Mumbere: Biography

-In 1984, at the age of 30, Mumbere moved to the United States to begin his formal education under the government sponsorship.
-However, his government stipend was terminated after the Obote regime was overthrown in 1985.
-He successfully applied for political asylum in the US in 1987.
-To support himself, he trained as a nurse's aide and began working in a nursing home in suburban Maryland.
-He later relocated to Harrisburg, Pennsylvania, where he continued to work as a nurse's aide for nearly two decades.
+When he was 30, he made an agreement with the government of Uganda by which the government sent him to the United States for an education.
+In 1984, at age 30, he enrolled in business school, but his government stipend was cut off.
+He obtained political asylum in the United States in 1987, received nurse's aide training, and began working in a nursing home in suburban Maryland near Washington, D.C.
+He later moved to Harrisburg, Pennsylvania where he continued as a nurse's aide.